timm/tested/docs/onExplain.md

    - Sawyer et al.
    comments that actionable insight is the key driver for businesses to invest in data analytics initiatives [^sawyer].

-Cynthia Rudin is adamant on the need for interpretable models [^rudin].
-- She laments the proprietary COMPAS model, which contains hundreds of variables, and is sold by a marketing team as part of a
-"risk reduction" platform.
-- She compares it to a three line open source model, which has a similar performance, and is not marketed by anyone.
-- Rhetorically, she asks which would you want to use?

 [^rudin]: Stop explaining black box machine learning models for high stakes decisions and use interpretable models instead Cynthia Rudin